consachapi/skipuns/README.md

 apt-get install python3
 ```

-You also require to have Scapy and Shodan modules installed
+You also require to have requests and pytesseract modules installed
 ```
 pip install requests
 ```